-Anger is usually a healthy emotion.
-Reasonable anger can give you the energy to fight for a noble cause or hang on when times are rough.
-Feeling angry, then, is not wrong in and of itself.
-It is what you do with that feeling that can cause you problems with your work and your relationship and take the joy out of living.
+Anger can be a healthy emotion.
+Reasonable anger can give you the energy to fight for a noble cause or hang on when times are tough.
+Feeling angry may not be wrong in and of itself.
+It is what you do with that feeling that may cause problems, whether at work, in a relationship, or in other situations.

-If anger is a problem for you, you likely already know it.
-Some individuals don’t realize the extent of the problem until a loved one points it out.
-They may find that they have trouble forming or maintaining healthy relationships.
-They might get into physical fights that cause themselves or others bodily injury.
-Their unchecked anger can even land them in legal trouble.
+If anger is a problem for you, you may already know it.
+However, some people don’t realize the extent of their problem until a loved one points it out.
+They may find that they have trouble forming or maintaining healthy relationships, or they might get into physical fights that cause themselves or others bodily injury.
+Their unchecked anger could even land them in legal trouble.

-Two ways to begin exploring the nature and extent of your anger problems are to know the most common symptoms of anger and to take an anger problems test.
-These are simple, nonthreatening tasks that can start you on the path toward effective and lifelong anger management.
+Two ways to begin exploring the nature and extent of your anger problems could be to know the most common symptoms of anger and to take an anger problems test.
+These are simple, non-threatening tasks that can start you on the path toward effective, lifelong anger management.

-Some of the symptoms of unmanaged anger are or feel very physical.
+Some of the symptoms of unmanaged anger can be very physical.

-Notice that what we tend to think of as anger is only one emotional symptom of the condition.
-Many people are surprised to find out that anxiety can come directly from an anger issue.
-People who are irritable may not think of themselves as angry, but simply as grumpy.
+It may be helpful to notice that what we tend to think of as anger is only one emotional symptom of the condition.
+Many people may be surprised to discover that anxiety can come directly from an anger issue.
+Irritable people may not think of themselves as angry, but simply as grumpy.

 If you have any of these physical or emotional symptoms, taking an anger problem quiz might be a logical first step toward freeing yourself from the intensity and pain of your angry feelings.
-It can also set you on the path to learning how to manage your anger better so you can live a more productive and peaceful life.
+It can also set you on a path to learning how to manage your anger more healthily so that you can live a more productive and peaceful life.

-There are two main types of anger problems tests.
-One type is a screening quiz that can help you look at your level of anger problem to decide what you should do next.
-The other type is administered by a professional to determine your exact anger problems and how serious they are.
+There are two main types of anger problem tests that you may wish to take.
+One is a screening quiz that can help you look at your level of anger to decide what you should do next.
+The other is typically administered by a professional to determine your exact anger problems and how serious they are.

 Self-Assessment Anger Quizzes

-A quiz that screens for anger management problems is easy to fill out and can be completed in a few short minutes.
-They are available online- some for free and some for a fee.
-You can also download free anger tests that you can print, fill out and score for yourself according to the directions given with the test.
+A quiz that screens for anger management problems is generally easy to fill out and can be completed in a few short minutes.
+These quizzes are often available online.
+Some may be free, while others may come with a fee.
+You might also download free anger tests that you can print, fill out, and score for yourself according to the directions given with the test.

-Anger quizzes typically pose fictional situations and ask you to rate how angry that situation would make you feel.
-Other questions might be about the behaviors you typically indulge in when you feel angry.
-These tests are for screening only and should not be relied on for a final judgment on whether and what kinds of anger problems you have.
+Anger quizzes typically pose fictional situations and ask you to rate how angry each one would make you feel.
+Other questions might be about the behaviors you typically engage in when you feel angry.
+These tests are usually for screening only and should not be relied on for a final judgment or diagnosis.

 Clinical Anger Management Tests